 Extensive teacher surveys conducted during the 2020 COSI (Continuum Of School Improvement) External Review, clearly indicate a very high level of teacher satisfaction with the school.
-This is confirmed by the teacher data from the "Tell Them From Me Surveys" conducted during 2021 & 2022.
-There is also very good collaboration and team work on staff that suggests that teachers are satisfied with the school.
+This is confirmed by the staff data from the "Tell Them From Me Surveys" conducted during 2021, 2022 and again in 2024.
+The survey was not run in 2023.